6aw8/NightFall/README.md

 Don't skid this lmao 🤣

-NOTE: Features such as generator as removed due to security reasons!
+NOTE: Features such as generator are removed due to security reasons!

+NightFall is discontinued...